sshaw/markdown_usage/README.md

 #### `:sections`

 Sections to extract from `:output`.
-These must be the headings used in the README.
+These must be the headings used in the README, without the leading format characters.

+Can be a `String` or an `Array` of strings.

 #### `:source`